 More glass, More Light

-One of the easiest ways to admit more natural light into your home or office space is by the creative use of windows and doors.
+One of the easiest ways to bring more natural light into your home or office space is through creative use of windows and doors.
 Glass brightens spaces with its transparency as well as its reflectivity, and so there are many ways you can use glass to illuminate your living and working spaces.

 You can incorporate larger windows, replace your wooden doors with glass doors, or install glass fixtures to replace dividing walls.
 You could also consider large fixed window panes overlooking your pool or garden, or facing the most sunlit areas of your property.